danielpilla/qlik-python-sse-google-directions/README.md

 - **Assuming prerequisite: [Python with Qlik Sense AAI – Environment Setup](https://www.dropbox.com/s/dhmd3vm7oqurn2m/DPI%20-%20Qlik%20Sense%20AAI%20and%20Python%20Environment%20Setup.pdf?dl=0)**
 	- This is not mandatory and is intended for those who are not as familiar with Python to setup a virtual environment.
 Feel free to follow the below instructions flexibly if you have experience.
+- **Waypoint Optimization example demo app also leverages the [Geocoding SSE](https://github.com/danielpilla/qlik-python-sse-geocoding) to first place a pin on a map as the starting point.
+To have app work properly, this SSE needs to be configured as well.**
 - Qlik Sense June 2017+
 - QlikView November 2017+
     - *This guide is designed for Qlik Sense but may be used with QlikView.
 See how to setup Analytic Connections within QlikView [here](https://help.qlik.com/en-US/qlikview/November2017/Subsystems/Client/Content/Analytic_connections.htm)*
 - Python 3.5.3 64 bit *(3.4+ but tested on 3.5.3)*
 - Python Libraries: grpcio, googlemaps, polyline
+- Qlik GeoAnalytics to visualize routes and geocoding in demo apps

 ## LAYOUT